maxmind/geoipupdate/README.md

 ## Installation

-We provide releases for Linux, OSX, and Windows.
+We provide releases for Linux, macOS (darwin), and Windows.
 Please see the [Releases](https://github.com/maxmind/geoipupdate2/releases) tab for the latest release.